Star Trek Voyager (VOY) Season 1

 the system fails, and it has to be destroyed before it can do more damage.

 Sikaris is a paradise.
 Beautiful people doing beautiful things in a beautiful environment.
 And they just beam 40,000ly away if this indulgence should ever get boring.
 It is just too good to be true, especially since Star Trek has frequently shown worlds that wound up as false paradises such as the one in TNG: "Justice", where Wesley was facing death penalty for stepping into a flower-bed.
-Fortunately there is nothing really wrong with Sikaris, but the people are only protecting their technology, which Janeway, being in charge of preserving the PD, understands and respects very well.
+Fortunately there is nothing really wrong with Sikaris, but the people are only protecting their technology, which Janeway, being in charge of preserving the Prime Directive, understands and respects very well.
 Her subordinates, on the other hand, feel that no one would be hurt if they could exchange stories for transporter technology.
 On the contrary, both sides could profit from this trade.
 It is satisfactory to see that the technology would have been incompatible with the ship's systems anyway, so the dwindling of morale is not as severe as if it would have been if the Sikarian transporter had almost worked.
 On the other hand, the complications with the planet's laws and Janeway's principles would have been even more definite if there had been a confirmed prospect that they could get home.

 The episode should leave a rift through Voyager's crew, one which is not necessarily running between the Starfleet and the Maquis, but between Janeway's "respect local laws" and the "getting-home" faction.
 It is a pity that the main characters will find a common understanding as soon as in the next episode, and the only conflicts will be between the fundamentally virtuous crew and the traitors like Seska and Jonas.
 A word about Janeway: She should stop taking the crew's faults personally.
 If she is disappointed about their actions now, the next time she may be disappointed about them doing nothing.